94% of Funds Raised Go to Research & Education

 In the Fall of 2013, LSCRF made a 3-year $300,000 grant in support of a project that will address the disparity of breast cancer care in the predominantly African American and Hispanic community of Chicago Lawn.
+This grant was renewed in 2016 and will continue into the foreseeable future.
 This initiative will have a direct and positive effect on a group of Chicago women who are not currently being screened or treated for breast cancer.

 The Lynn Sage Cancer Research Foundation (LSCRF) is proud to partner with Melissa Simon, MD, MPH, an OB/GYN at Northwestern Memorial Hospital and assistant professor in Obstetrics and Gynecology, Preventive Medicine and Medical Social Sciences at Northwestern University Feinberg School of Medicine, to decrease significant breast cancer disparities for Chicago’s low-income, medically underserved women of color.